Tessa’s Recipe Rundown

 How to Make Oatmeal Chocolate Chip Cookies

-- Measure Your Flour Correctly: I highly recommend using a digital kitchen scale to measure your flour.
+- Measure Your Flour Correctly: Use a digital kitchen scale to measure your flour.
 When measuring with cups, it’s so easy to accidentally compact the flour, resulting in dry, hard cookies that don’t spread.
 If you don’t have a scale, use the spoon and level method instead.

-- Don’t Reduce the Sugar: Sugar does SO much more than just sweeten your Oatmeal Chocolate Chip Cookies.
+- Don’t Reduce the Sugar: Sugar does SO much more than just sweeten your baked goods.
 Learn all about sugar’s role in baking here.
 More on the sugars used in this recipe below.

-- Eggs: This recipe uses two large eggs plus one egg yolk.
-This lends moisture and richness, helping to make these cookies both softer and chewier.
+- Eggs: This recipe uses two large eggs plus one egg yolk, for moisture and richness, helping to make these cookies softer and chewier.
 I have not found anything that can easily replace the magic of a real egg, but feel free to experiment with egg substitutes if needed.

 What Kind of Oats are Best for Oatmeal Cookies?

-The Chocolate Chips – How to Mix it Up and Customize These Oatmeal Cookies
+The Chocolate Chips & How to Customize the Mix-Ins

-I love these cookies with semi-sweet chocolate chips, but feel free to change up the mix-ins as you like!
-Replace the semi-sweet chocolate chips with the same weight of:
+I love using semi-sweet chocolate chips, but feel free to replace the semi-sweet chocolate chips with the same amount of:

-- Dark chocolate chips (will make the cookies slightly less sweet)
+- Bittersweet chocolate chips – will make the cookies slightly less sweet

 - Any other mix-ins you like!
 Just keep to the same overall weight of mix-ins in the recipe as written for best results.